-Lokayukta Cracks Down, Seizes Illicit Assets Worth Crores
+Lokayukta cracks down, seizes illicit assets worth crores

 Just In

-The Karnataka Lokayukta has apprehended 10 government officials for amassing wealth disproportionate to their known sources of income.
+Bengaluru: The Karnataka Lokayukta has apprehended 10 government officials for amassing wealth disproportionate to their known sources of income.
+In a...

 Bengaluru: The Karnataka Lokayukta has apprehended 10 government officials for amassing wealth disproportionate to their known sources of income.
 In a statewide operation conducted early this morning, Lokayukta officials raided properties linked to these individuals and uncovered illicit assets worth crores.